Slimebro1231/Physics/Waves.md

 This is better explained in an example.

+#### Section summary:
+Travelling waves have non-stationary nodes, and "shift".
+Standing waves oscilate around the nodes, thus at 1/4 of a period it will be a straight line.
+**Uniform formula:**
+$$ y = a sin (kx - \omega t) $$

 ### Interference of waves
 To be fair this is really quite hard to understand, but I will try my best.
-Something basic to start with is constructive and destructive interference.$$
+Something basic to start with is constructive and destructive interference.
+> **Concept to remember:**
+> If two waves hit the source at the same phase, they form a higher bump, if they are 180deg out of phase, they kill each other, forming darkness.
+> **Interference** is how you get light+light equals darkness

-In the double slit interference experiment, where young proved that light is a wave, we can get the **path length difference formula**.
+In the double slit interference experiment, we can get the **path length difference formula**.
+Something super important is the small angle approximation.
 Further expansion on this...

 ### Properties of Diffraction
 Also difficult to understand, but uses the same formula as double slit interference.

->blockquotes:
->>nested